ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 ### References to Part Messages {#ref-partmsg-design}

-The ALTO SSE extension (see {{I-D.ietf-alto-incr-update-sse}}) uses `Client-id` to demultiplex push updates.
-However, `Client-id` is provided for each request, which introduces ambiguity when applying SSE to a Path Vector resource.
+The ALTO SSE extension (see {{I-D.ietf-alto-incr-update-sse}}) uses `client-id` to demultiplex push updates.
+However, `client-id` is provided for each request, which introduces ambiguity when applying SSE to a Path Vector resource.

-To address this issue, an ALTO Server must assign a unique identifier to each part of the `multipart/related` response message.
+To address this issue, an ALTO server must assign a unique identifier to each part of the `multipart/related` response message.
 This identifier, referred to as a Part Resource ID (See {{part-rid-spec}} for details), must be present in the part message's `Resource-Id` header.
 The MIME part header must also contain